nathancarter/weblurch/doc/plan.md

 being able to submit assignments with ease to an LMS and then teachers can grade and enter grades easily without have to go back and forth between web pages.

-Suggestion from Dana Ernst: I’ve been having my students type up their homework using writeLaTeX.
-One huge advantage of this is that students can share their project with me.
-This allows me to simultaneously edit their document, which is a great way for me to help students debug.
-I give them a ton of help for a week or two and then they are off and running on their own.
-It might be advantageous to allow multiple users to edit the same Lurch document.
-No idea if this is feasible or not, nor if it is even an idea worth pursuing.

 Is it possible for the entire Lurch app to exist inside MediaWiki, so that editing a wiki page was done using Lurch as the editor?
 That would be